itfanr/ros2-wiki/Composition.md

         api_composition

-In the second shell:
+In the second shell (see [talker](https://github.com/ros2/demos/blob/master/composition/src/talker_component.cpp) source code):

         api_composition_cli composition talker

 Now the first shell should show a message that the component was loaded as well as repeated message for publishing a message.

-Another command in the second shell:
+Another command in the second shell (see [listener](https://github.com/ros2/demos/blob/master/composition/src/listener_component.cpp) source code):

         api_composition_cli composition listener